camoverride/lit/README.md

 [link](https://mml-book.github.io/)

+If you've started a career in AI but have some nagging doubts that your math knowledge might be incomplete, this is the book that'll plug up all the holes in your knowledge.
+The title says it all: it's a tour de force of all the math you need to understand ML and feel confident.

 ### Elements of Information Theory

 [link](https://github.com/camoverride/lit/blob/master/Elements-of-Information-Theory.pdf)

+Information theory is not often talked about in the corporate world, but it has many parallels with the "standard suite" of mathematical techniques you'll encounter.
+For someone wanting a truly well-rounded AI background, information theory is worth looking into.

 ### Understanding Digital Signal Processing

 [link](https://github.com/camoverride/lit/blob/master/Understanding-Digital-Signal-Processing.pdf)

+Like information theory, DSP is another area of mathematics that AI people will extract tools and ideas from (like fourier analysis) but usually not go deeply into - if you want to go deep, this is the book to read!

 ### The Princeton Companion to Mathematics

 [link](https://github.com/camoverride/lit/blob/master/The-Princeton-Companion-to-Mathematics.pdf)

+There's a lot else going on in math apart from linear algebra, information theory, and DSP.
+This cinderblock-sized book is comprehensive - read it and you'll be able to have a real conversation with a mathematician instead of your eyes glazing over.

 ## networks